WHO AM I?

 I was fortunate to have been brought up in a family where horses were front and centre of my experience.

-My father Kim Brassey was a race horse trainer of some repute and my mother Joanna has successfully retrained race horses to Grand Prix level dressage.
+My father Kim Brassey was a race horse trainer of some repute and my mother Joanna has successfully retrained race horses to Grand Prix level dressage also my cousin, Louisa Carberry is a successful racehorse trainer in France.

-I too, can claim to have not only broken in youngsters, but also have retrained race horses to succeed in both showjumping and eventing disciplines.
+I, too, can claim to have not only broken in youngsters, but also have retrained race horses to succeed in both showing and eventing disciplines.

 I feel very privileged that my background has given me a lifelong appreciation, love and respect of the equine world, which I am able to bring diligently to my physiotherapy practice.